-• Add your preferred herbs, preferably fresh.
+• Rub the bowl with garlic before mixing the dressing, and add thinly chopped shallots.• Add your preferred herbs, preferably fresh.
 The more pungent herbs, such as thyme and rosemary, should be used carefully.

 • Mix in cumin, coriander or curry powder, fennel seeds or other spices.
 Try to match the flavors with those in your salad or in the entree.